Eligible disabilities could include a:

 The application process for DSAs can take around 14 weeks.
 You should apply and send Student Finance England your evidence as early as possible to make sure you’ll have everything you need ready for the start of your course.

-If you’re eligible for Disabled Students’ Allowances, Student Finance England may ask you to arrange a study needs assessment to find out exactly what equipment and support you might need.
+If you’re eligible for DSAs, Student Finance England (SFE) may ask you to arrange a study needs assessment to find out what equipment and support you need for your course.

 This is an informal meeting with an experienced Needs Assessor to discuss what equipment and support will help you get the most from your course.